nmachine-io/doc-site/docs/prebuilt-models/actions/variables-actions.md

 Completely overwrites one level of manifest variables in **[kamafile](/concepts/kamafile-concept)**, given by `vars_level`, with a bundle of assignments, given by `values`.
 Notice that `vars_level` must be explicitly given; an empty value will raise a `FatalActionError`.

+️‍🔥  This action is unforgiving.
+There are few scenarios when you should prefer an overwrite to a patch.
+Make sure you have ruled out the **[`PatchManifestVarsAction`](#the-patchmanifestvarsaction-model)** before using this action.

 ### Example